PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 normalization-Pad layout cleanup.
 Both runners remain standalone-compatible through optional scope arguments.

+The fallback and primary absolute-final SE-FC/Gather-channel-fan-out pairs use a target-parameterized helper.
+The fallback invocation supplies `fallback_ir` with no Session LayoutState; the primary invocation supplies the main ModelIR and Session layout state.
+Both runners share one identity-bound scope for their respective target, and each scope ends before static-shape reconciliation.

 `GraphIndex` and `ModelIRGraphIndex` provide differential mutation contracts.
 ONNX rewriters notify node input/output updates and node registration/removal;
 ModelIR rewriters can replace inputs/outputs or insert/remove operators while